veeto

 Key Takeaways

-• Mandates a comprehensive statewide study to evaluate and improve midwifery education programs in California.
+• Mandates a comprehensive statewide study to evaluate and expand midwifery education programs in California.

-• Requires public reporting of findings within 36 months of receiving funding.
+• Directs the state to publish findings within 36 months of receiving funding.

 Summary

-Assembly Member Stefani's maternal care legislation directs the Department of Health Care Access and Information to conduct a comprehensive assessment of California's midwifery education landscape, addressing the state's critical shortage of training programs.
-The measure calls for an external consultant to evaluate opportunities for expanding midwifery education while examining barriers that have limited program growth beyond the single institution currently accepting students.
+Assembly Member Stefani's Midwifery Workforce Training Act directs the Department of Health Care Access and Information to commission a comprehensive study examining California's midwifery education landscape, pending legislative appropriation.
+The study aims to address the state's shortage of midwifery training programs, with only one program currently accepting students.

 Key Dates